jdmar3/inls718/index.md

 Readings
 --------

 As this is a "survey" course, students will be expected to complete readings in preparation for each class meeting.
 The assigned readings are listed on the [course schedule]({{ base.url }}/schedule/ "course schedule") and will be made available electronically through the [UNC libraries](http://library.unc.edu "library website"), the [Sakai site for the course](https://sakai.unc.edu/portal/site/inls500-001-fa2015 "Sakai INLS 500-001 Fall 2015").
 No textbook is required.

 Assignments and Evaluation
 --------------------------

 Three individual assignments, one group project/paper and participation will be used to determine the grade for the course.
 The [assignment page]({{ base.url }}/assignments/ "Assignments page") for the course provides the details, due dates (preliminary and final deliverables) and evaluation criteria for each assignment.

+All assignments will be submitted electronically unless otherwise approved with the instructor *in advance.*

 1. Diary and analysis of an information-seeking event (20%): Each student will keep a diary of a personal information-seeking event